azngeek/dagster-tutorials/components.md

 # About

 What are [components](https://docs.dagster.io/guides/build/components) in Dagster?
-I had some difficulties understanding the idea and concepts behind Dagster components as the documentation is just too unclear about what exactly it is doing.
+I had some difficulties understanding the idea and concepts behind Dagster components - it is also a very new addition.
 Of course, you get the it if you start working with it and carefully read the documentation but let me try to explain it with my words.

 Dagster components are an alternative way to create reusable elements like assets, asset checks, schedules, sensors, jobs, resources, and more.
 And to be very exact, Dagster components are a way to create isolated components that will return a `Dagster Definitions` object.
 Inspect this [class](https://github.com/dagster-io/dagster/blob/e5f6d24e58a6e731ea351a09e842bbf9e20aa6a4/python_modules/dagster/dagster/_core/definitions/definitions_class.py#L329)